 SSL Certificates are a very important layer of security on the Internet.
 However, the use of mixed content can compromise your website’s security easily.
 In the best case scenario of an attack, users will be invaded with inappropriate images or aggressive ads.
 In the worst case scenario, hackers will steal the information that a user enters on a website.

-If your website is compromised by an attacker because your website’s content is mixed, the information about your users that may leak out, can damage your company’s reputation severely.
-That is why we recommend you to implement these security measures on your website, and to make sure that all your website’s content is secured by the SSL Certificate which you have installed on your website and server.
+If your website is compromised by an attacker because of the mixed content the information about your users that may leak out, can damage your company’s reputation severely.
+That is why we recommend you implement these security measures on your website and to make sure that all your website’s content is secured by the SSL Certificate which you have installed on your website and server.

 SSL Dragon is here to help you choose the SSL Certificate that will suit your online business best.
-You can our full list of SSL Certificates here.
+Here you can check our full list of SSL Certificates.